| |

 Christ.
 So I ask you, do you believe it was possible for Jesus to have

 sinned?
 My brother or Sister, I hope you have a high regard for our Savior.
+Although not the case in all River Revival meetings,

 the over emphasis and almost worship of the Holy Spirit and the lowering